Faculty Fulbrights bring international partnerships to Dearborn Wolverines

 Kristian Stewart, Indonesia

-When Stewart returned from Greece in fall 2023, after her first Fulbright Scholar Award, she looked for additional international collaboration opportunities through Fulbright.
-She found a 40-day Fulbright Specialist opportunity to create a Center for Academic Writing at the Universitas Negeri Medan in Medan, Indonesia.
-Stewart applied for this Fulbright Award and received it in 2024.
+When Stewart returned from Greece in fall 2023, after her first Fulbright Scholar Award, Stewart looked for additional international collaboration opportunities through Fulbright.
+She found a Fulbright Specialist opportunity to create a Center for Academic Writing at the Universitas Negeri Medan in Medan, Indonesia, in the summer 2024.

 Story by Sarah Tuxbury